Rupeshky/table-synthesizer/README.md

 - Clone this repository to your computer.
 - Put your dataset in CSV format in the same folder as the Python script.
 - Open the script vae_synthetic_data_generation.py and replace 'adult.csv' with the name of your dataset.
 - Run the script by double-clicking on it or typing python vae_synthetic_data_generation.py in your command prompt or terminal.

+#### What Happens Next:
+- The script will train the VAE model on your data.
+- Once training is done, it will generate synthetic data.
+- The synthetic data will be saved in a file named synthetic_data.csv.